kekse1/count.php/README.md

 `OVERRIDDEN = true`.

 *PS: untested atm.*..
-AND **JFYI**: If `gettype(OVERRIDE) === 'string'`, then the 'AUTO' is also being overridden as above, but like the `(true)` state (so the value file will always be created automatically).
+AND **JFYI**: If `gettype(OVERRIDE) === 'string'`, then the 'AUTO' is also being overridden as above, but to the `(true)` state (so the value file will always be created automatically).

 ### Cleaning
 If configured, out-dated ip/timestamp files will be deleted (this and more is also possible in